-The Modern Synthetic populations, of Evolution, describes the merging of the Darwinian evolution with the Mendelian genetics, resulting into a unified theory of the evolution.
-This theory is also referred as the Neo-Darwinian theory.
+The Modern Synthetic populations, of Evolution, describes the merging of the Darwinian evolution with the Mendelian genetics, resulting in a unified theory of the evolution.
+This theory is also referred to as the Neo-Darwinian theory.
 Synthetic theory of Evolution was introduced to us by few legendary evolutionary biologists naming T. Dobzhansky, J.B.S.
 Haldane, R.A.
-Fisher, Swall Wright, G.L.
+Fisher, Sewall Wright, G.L.
 Stebbins, Ernst Mayr in the years 1930 and 1940.

 The Modern Synthetic theory of Evolution showed a number of changes as to how the evolution and the process of evolution are conceived.
 The theory gave a new definition about the evolution as “the changes occurring in the allele frequencies within the populations, ” which emphasizes on the genetics of evolution.

-The modern synthetic theory includes the scientific evidence from the genetics.
+The modern synthetic theory includes scientific evidence from genetics.
 It explains the concepts which occur when the allele frequency of the population changes.
 According to this theory, when the changes are great enough, there is a formation of new species.
-A species is a group of individuals which are capable of interbreeding and producing a fertile offspring.
+A species is a group of individuals who are capable of interbreeding and producing a fertile offspring.

 Factors of Modern Synthetic Theory of Evolution

 There are some factors describing the modern theory of synthetic evolution which are as explained below-

 In addition to these reactions, the other factors affecting the working of the process are Migration of the individuals from one form of the population to other, hybridization between the races of species increase the genetic variability of the population.